-Accord to the legend, a Moorish princess named Fatima was taken captive during the Reconquista and married her captor, the Count of Ourem, who called her lands after her.
+According to the legend, a Moorish princess named Fatima was taken captive during the Reconquista.
+She married her captor, the Count of Ourem, who called her lands after her.

-We don’t know why Virgin Mary appeared in one city with a Muslim name.
-Maybe she would like to pass a message the Catholics and Muslims must live in peace and harmony.
+We don’t know why the Virgin Mary appeared in one city with a Muslim name.
+Maybe she would like to pass a message that Catholics and Muslims must live in peace and harmony.
 We respect Her choice and preserve the city’s name.

 Our Lady of Fatima Portugal History

 Three shepherd children reported that they saw visions of the Virgin Mary with a Rosary.
 They called her Our Lady of the Rosary.
 It began on May 13, 1917, and then again on the 13th day of five subsequent months.
 They were Francisco (nine years old), Jacinta Marto (eight years old), and Lucia (eleven years old).

 Francisco died at ten years old because of the influenza epidemic.
 Jacinta died at nine years old with the same disease, and Lucia died at age 97 in 2005.